Squidward Tentacles: Creation and design

 Of Squidward's design, show writer and storyboard artist Vincent Waller said in 2010: Squidward is hard to draw—he has a very odd-shaped head.
 Fortunately, his emotions are pretty even, but to get a whole lot of big emoting out of him is a challenge.
 His nose splits everything in half, so it's always like, 'OK, how am I going to work this and still make it read?'

 Hillenburg thought of making jokes with Squidward ejecting ink but retired it because, according to him, "it always looks like he's pooping his pants".
 Despite this, inking jokes would appear in the episodes "Giant Squidward" and "Ink Lemonade".
 The sound of Squidward's footsteps, which evokes that of suction cups pulling on the ground, is produced by rubbing hot water bottles.
-The footsteps, and those of the rest of the main characters, are recorded by the show's foley crew.
-Sound designer Jeff Hutchins said that footstep sounds "[help] tell which character it is and what surface they're stepping on".
+The footsteps, and those of the rest of the main characters, are recorded by the show's foley crew, supervised by the show's sound designer Jeff Hutchins.
 Bumpass inspired the idea of having Squidward ride a recumbent bicycle; Bumpass owns one of these bicycles, which he rides around Burbank, California.
 Bumpass described it as his "little inside joke".